 Please see size of the universe for some online demonstrations to show the scale of protons.

 The charge on a proton is exactly equal and opposite to the charge on an electron.
-So the number of electrons in a neutral atom is always equal to the number of protons (see the bottom of the page for a PhET simulation about that).
-Protons are made made of smaller particles called quarks (or see hyperphysics), which also make up neutrons.
+Therefore, the number of electrons in a neutral atom is always equal to the number of protons (click here for a Phet simulation about that).
+Protons are made of smaller particles called quarks (or see hyperphysics for more on quarks), which also make up neutrons.

-The number of protons in a nucleus is called the atomic number, and this number determines what element an atom is.
+The number of protons in a nucleus is called the atomic number, and this number determines the element an atom is.
 In other words, changing the proton number changes the element.
-This number of protons (atomic number) changes when a nucleus undergoes beta decay in any of its various forms, or alpha decay.
-The difficulty with changing the number of protons in a nucleus on purpose is why alchemy (the medieval practice of trying to turn lead into gold) failed for so long!
+This number of protons (the atomic number) changes when a nucleus undergoes beta decay or alpha decay in any of its various forms.
+The difficulty with changing the number of protons in a nucleus on purpose is why alchemy (which is the medieval practice of trying to turn lead into gold) failed for so long!